reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-catalogue/catalogue-section.md

 **Catalogue Response Time**

 The first assessment aims at determining the Catalogue's response time to a single request.
-The load in terms of demanded requests per second is constantly increased.
+A single testing device is used to impose load on the SUT.
+The load in terms of demanded requests per second is constantly increased by enlarging the (connection) *rate*; each connection consist of one call.
+Hence, each request is sent via a newly established TCP connection.

 Figure **XXX-04** shows the average response time as a function of the demanded request rate.
 Figure **XXX-05**  illustates the the actual (i.e., measured) request rate over the demanded request rate (i.e., the one configured in the experiment).

 !
 [Catalogue Assessment: Response Time over Demanded Request Rate] (./httperf-multiple-connections.png)